 Now is not the time to ask about benefits or salary.
 Initial interviews, until you have an offer, are about selling yourself to the employer until you are the key applicant they want to hire.
 You do not have any power until that time and will just show that your emphasis is not on being a good fit but just on what is in it for you.

-Sure, it was a telephone interview but that is no reason for not taking the time to exercise simple but powerful courtesies.
-Write a thank you letter and mail it, unless your main communication has been through email with the interviewer.
+Sure, it was a telephone interview, but that is no reason for not taking the time to exercise simple but powerful courtesies.
+Write a thank you letter, and mail it, unless your main communication has been through email with the interviewer.
 Don’t just say thank you but make a point of reiterating strengths and value for the position.

 These steps will guide you successfully through the telephone interview.
 Remember, do not leave your interview to chance – prepare now for success!

 Laura DeCarlo is recognized as the career industry’s ‘career hero’ making a difference to both job seekers and career professionals as the founder of Career Directors International.
-She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, and Job Search Bloopers.
-Follow Laura on Twitter; @careerhero.
+She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, Resumes for Dummies,and Job Search Bloopers.
+Follow Laura on Google+ and Twitter at @careerhero.